joshblack/www/posts/2020/rust-for-javascript-developers-ownership.md

 First up, let's try and change the type of the `self` argument in `increment`.
 When it is specified as `self`, we know that its immutable and that it takes ownership of `self`.
-If we don't want to take ownership of a value, and instead want to borrow it, we can use the `&mut` type that we saw in the solution.
+If we don't want to take ownership of a value, and instead want to borrow it, we can use the mutable reference type (`&mut`) that we saw in the solution.

 Here, we use a mutable reference to borrow an owned value (in this case, our `counter`):